AlgoView/.github/profile/README.md

 This is a project for and by algorithmic trading enthousiasts and quantitative analysts that aim to take their creativity to the next level.<br>
 On robust systems we aim to create an easy to use environment usings the well known **Tradingview charts**.

-We do this as much of the work in building good algorithms is done with good analyses, and visualisation.
+We do this as much of the work in building good algorithms is done with good analyses, and visualisation.<br>
 Calculations that are done faster, speeds up the process of this type of developing.

 This project is **Opensource** and open for people to join at all times